PranotiPD/Learnings-2024/Docker/vmvsdocker.md

           compatibility |  only with Linux distros          |   with all OS

-***Most containers are linux based and docker originally was built for Linux OS later docker made and update developed docker desktop for Windows and Mac which made it possible to run linux based containers on Windows and MacOS***
+***Most containers are linux based and docker originally was built for Linux OS later docker made and update, developed docker desktop for Windows and Mac which made it possible to run linux based containers on Windows and MacOS***

 ***Docker desktop uses a hypervisor layer with a lightweight linux distribution***